-- How have arts organizations diagnosed and addressed inequities in their practices and policies, and how can progress toward becoming a fully equitable organization be measured? - How do decision-making processes change when an arts organization commits to an equity agenda or framework?
-What is the relationship between commitment to an equity agenda or framework and the financial stability of an arts organization? - What are the costs and opportunities associated with adopting, or failing to adopt, strategies in support of diversity, equity, inclusion, and accessibility in the arts? - How have artists and arts organizations created greater public awareness about inequities within the communities they serve? - To what extent, and under what conditions, have technological innovations improved access to the arts across diverse communities?
+How have arts organizations diagnosed and addressed inequities in their practices and policies, and how can progress toward becoming a fully equitable organization be

+- measured?
+How do decision-making processes change when an arts organization commits to an equity framework? - What are the economic costs and opportunities associated with adopting, or failing to adopt, strategies in support of diversity, equity, inclusion, and accessibility in the arts? - How have artists and arts organizations created greater public awareness about inequities within the communities they serve? - To what extent, and under what conditions, have technological innovations improved access to the arts across diverse communities?